Managing Phragmites at HCA Areas

 Why is it a problem?

 Phragmites use their long root systems to reach into ponds and across obstacles to find good spots to grow.
-Phragmites can also produce over xxxx seeds per year, and the spread of these seeds through wind can allow it to find new places to grow.
-This plant can also spread from root fragments, so if chunks of roots or stems are taken into in environments, new plants can grow from these fragments.
+Phragmites can also produce over 2,000 seeds per year, and the spread of these seeds through wind can allow it to find new places to grow.
+This plant can also spread from root fragments, so if chunks of roots or stems are taken into environments, new plants can grow from these fragments.
 Once Phragmites enters an environment, these features make it very difficult to get rid of.

 Managing Phragmites